-Merida haven’t given the new bike any more travel, sticking to 160mm at both ends, but the geometry is a little slacker and a little lower to improve descending stability and confidence.
-To help keep your pedals clear of the ground with the new lower bottom bracket height, Merida have specced 165mm cranks across the entire range.
+Merida hasn’t given the new bike any more travel, sticking to 160mm at both ends, but the geometry is a little slacker and a little lower to improve descending stability and confidence.
+To help keep your pedals clear of the ground with the new lower bottom bracket height, Merida has specced 165mm cranks across the entire range.
 Good call.

 How does the new bike reflect our own alterations?